intento/intento-api/README.md

 }
 ```

+### :lock: Bulk mode
+We provide a bulk fulfillment mode to translation an array of segments at once.
+The mode is activated by sending an array of strings to the `context.text` parameter.
+The bulk mode is supported for some of the providers.

+TBD

+### :lock: Multi mode
+In the multi mode, the translation of the text is performed using a list of providers.
+The mode is activated by passing an array of provider identificators.

+TBD

 ## Getting available providers

 To get a list of available Machine Translation providers, send a GET request to https://api.inten.to/ai/text/translate.